"How are you?"

 I think all patients have three top concerns.
 First, they are worried whether or not their skin cancer is spreading to other parts of their body.
 They're afraid.
 Second, they are concerned about the treatment process.
 They're worried about the side effects, the pain, and the aftermath.

 The last part is the fear of unknown.
 I try to reassure my patients by first listening to them.
 I listen to them with compassion, patience, and empathy.
 I have to understand what they're telling me so I can make a better diagnosis.
 And, also, I have to listen to them so I can understand their fear and concern.

-I use advanced diagnostic technology such as: dermoscopy, total body photography, confocal laser microscope.
+I use advanced diagnostic technology, such as: dermoscopy, total body photography, confocal laser microscope.
 Those tools allow me to make a diagnosis of skin cancer at a much earlier phase.
-And sometimes we can make a diagnosis without performing any unnecessary biopsies.
+And sometimes we can make the diagnosis without performing any unnecessary biopsies.

 Scarring is definitely a concern for people.
 We use the best technique and technology, such as Mohs surgery, to perform the surgery, remove the skin cancer, and to hide the scars.

 It's a privilege that I get a chance to play an important role in a patient's life, in the family's life.
-I want them to walk out of here with a smile, in knowing that they are with the right team, the right surgeon, that we are going to help them get through this.
+I want them to walk out of here with a smile, and knowing that they are with the right team, the right surgeon, that we're going to help them get through this.